What to Include in Preschool Math Lesson Plans

 What to include in preschool math lesson plans | Core components of a preschool math lesson plan | Sample lesson plan structure | Creating engaging math activities | Incorporating math into themes | How to create engaging preschool math lessons.

-Sample Lesson Plan Structure
+Sample Math Lesson Plan

-There are key components to include to help make your lesson plans successful and effective.
 You wouldn’t make a new dish for dinner without a recipe, right?
 Think of lesson planning in the same way.
 There are specific steps to follow, and ingredients (materials/resources) to include in order to have the most successful casserole, or rather lesson, possible.

 A successful lesson plan can be built on this simple structure: